kibo-programming-2-oct-23/prog2-assignment1-banking-basics/README.md

 | 7.
 Use of Resources                 | Assignment is fully complete and provides all functionality.
 If assignment is not fully complete, student attended office hours (or additional help sessions) and/or asked high quality and timely questions on Discord. | Assignment is not fully complete and there is minor evidence of effort to get assistance on assignment (e.g., office hours attendance or Discord discussions). | Assignment is incomplete and no evidence of seeking assistance. |
 | **Correctness (30%)**               |                                                   |                                                    |                                                  |
 | 8.
 Test Cases                       | Percentage of automated test cases that pass. |||

-## Submitting Your Assignment

-1. When you are done, `commit` and `push` your code to your remote repository.
-(Note: In general, you should commit and push frequently, so that you have a backup of your work, so that there is evidence that you did your on work, and so that you can return to a previous state easily.)
-2. Upload your submission in Gradescope via this link: [https://www.gradescope.com/courses/544003/assignments/2991606](https://www.gradescope.com/courses/544003/assignments/2991606)
-3. Upload the zip archive of your assignment to Anchor below.